 5. Want one more powerful tip to stop taking things too personally?

-I tell myself I’m going to focus on something else and come back to this.
+I tell myself I’m going to focus on something else and come back to this later.
 My brain is hungry to think about this one thing and only this one thing.
 When I tell it, I can come back to it, it allows me to temporarily re-focus.

 Then I pick something specific.
 Learning something.
 Doing exercise.
 Reading a great book.
 Doubling down on a project I’ve been putting off.